Overview

 STDs That Can Be Transferred Without Sexual Intercourse

-Several STDs can be spread without sexual contact, and the methods used may surprise you.
+Various STDs can be transmitted without engaging in sexual contact, and how this occurs might surprise you.
 Let’s take a look at what STDs you can get without having intercourse.

 -